ORCCA: Optimal Randomized Canonical Correlation Analysis: Appendix

 When $\Yb$ is also mapped into a nonlinear space, we need to work with the eigen-system in \eqref{CCAsolution}.
-As discussed before, the objective is then maximizing the $\tr{(\Kb_x + \mu\Ib)^{-1}\Kb_y(\Kb_y+\mu\Ib)^{-1}\Kb_x}$.
+As discussed before, the objective is then maximizing the approximated version of $\tr{(\Kb_x + \mu\Ib)^{-1}\Kb_y(\Kb_y+\mu\Ib)^{-1}\Kb_x}$.
 Following the same idea of \eqref{tr1}, we have the following

 We can then follow the exact same lines in the proof of Proposition \ref{P: PORCCA} to arrive at the following score function

 The proof for $q_y(\omegab)$ follows in a similar fashion.